terrapower/armi/doc/user/tutorials/making_your_first_app.rst

 to bring the ARMI state back to any state point from the run for analysis.

 .. admonition:: Is there a general DB viewer?

     TerraPower uses an internal HDF5 viewer called *XTVIEW* to view the state in the HDF5 database.
-At some point this tool will either be made available, or we or someone else will create a plugin for a more generic visulaization tools like VisIT or Paraview.
+At some point this tool will either be made available, or we or someone else will create a plugin for a more generic visualization tools like VisIT or Paraview.
     For now you are stuck exploring the HDF5 output via the ARMI API.

 A generic description of the outputs is provided in :doc:`/user/outputs/index`.